ArgonDesign/gumpifier/README.md

 ### TF_server.py

 The neural network model is complex and there is overhead into loading the weights into memory.
 TF_server.py takes the hit of this overhead once, when it is loaded, before allowing multiple socket connections to request predictions.
 These socket connections come from the CGI scripts, requested by user actions on the front end and run by the web server.

+### portConfig.txt

+TF_server.py listens on this port for incoming connections from the CGI scripts.
+The CGI scripts themselves need to know what port is used, hence the presence of this file.